hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 `hadoop.security.group.mapping.ldap.url` must be set.
 This refers to the URL of the LDAP server for resolving user groups.

 `hadoop.security.group.mapping.ldap.base` configures the search base for the LDAP connection.
 This is a distinguished name, and will typically be the root of the LDAP directory.
+Get groups for a given username first looks up the user and then looks up the groups for the user result.
+If the directory setup has different user and group search bases, use `hadoop.security.group.mapping.ldap.userbase` and `hadoop.security.group.mapping.ldap.groupbase` configs.

 If the LDAP server does not support anonymous binds, set the distinguished name of the user to bind in `hadoop.security.group.mapping.ldap.bind.user`.